 The Banking Regulation Review: Nigeria

-As is the case with the banking industry of most countries, the Nigerian banking industry is highly regulated.
-This is no wonder, as it plays a key role in the economic growth of the country, and its regulation is fundamental considering the systemic risks associated with the failure of banks.
-In its role as the Nigerian apex bank and primary regulator of the banking sector, the Central Bank of Nigeria (CBN) has, over the years, implemented various reforms and policies aimed at developing the industry into one that is reliable and capable of driving efficiency in economic activities.
-Notable among these reforms is the 2004 Bank Consolidation and Recapitalisation,2 which saw 25 banks emerge from the then-existing 89 legacy banks.
-As at March 2020, there were 29 licensed banks in Nigeria (excluding microfinance banks, mortgage banks, specialised banks and other entities licensed by the CBN), comprising 22 commercial banks,3 five merchant banks4 and two non-interest banks.5
+The Nigerian banking sector plays a key role in the economic growth of the country and is therefore one of the most heavily regulated sectors in Nigeria.
+In its role as the Nigerian apex bank and primary regulator of the banking sector, the Central Bank of Nigeria (CBN) has, over the years, implemented various reforms and policies aimed at ensuring that the Nigerian banking sector remains reliable and capable of driving efficiency in economic activities.
+As at February 2021, there were 29 licensed banks in Nigeria (excluding microfinance banks, mortgage banks, specialised banks and other entities licensed by the CBN), comprising 22 commercial banks,2 five merchant banks3 and two non-interest banks.4

 The following banks are the five largest banks in Nigeria by their market capitalisation on the Nigerian Stock Exchange (NSE):